bgtdevhub/nearmap-widget/README.md

 ### How to use

-1. Download the files in this folder and put it in inside the your custom widgets folder of your client's side of ArcGIS Experience Builder
+1. Download the files in this folder
+2. Create a folder inside your custom widgets folder of your client's side of ArcGIS Experience Builder and name in "nearmap-integration"
+3. Place the downloaded files inside the created widget folder
-2. Install dependencies by running the following command inside the widget folder
+4. Install dependencies by running the following command inside the created widget folder

 ```
 npm install